Jobs

 Exit Reasons

-Section titled “Exit Reasons”When a job completes, it records an exit reason explaining why it ended:
+Section titled “Exit Reasons”When a job finishes, it records an exit reason explaining why it ended:

 | Exit Reason | Description |